While the exact cause of pancreatic cancer is still unknown, a number of factors can increase your risk of developing pancreatic cancer.

 According to the National Cancer Institute, people with a strong family history of pancreatic cancer are nine times more likely to develop it than others.
 If you have a family history of pancreatic cancer, our doctors on the Clinical Genetics Service can help assess your personal risk for the disease.

-Lifestyle habits can affect your risk for pancreatic cancer as well.
-These include:
+Other things also can affect your risk for pancreatic cancer.
+They include:

 - Smoking or tobacco use: Smoking is a major risk factor for pancreatic cancer.
 Pancreatic adenocarcinoma is two to three times more common in heavy smokers than in nonsmokers.